 A judge on Friday granted a motion by the Philadelphia District Attorney’s Office to revoke bail for a North Philadelphia man in an illegal-gun-possession case that preceded his arrest last month in a shooting that critically injured an 11-month-old boy in Hunting Park.

 Francisco Ortiz, 29, is charged with attempted murder, aggravated assault, and related offenses in the Oct.
 19 shooting of Yazeem Jenkins, who was in a car with his father and stepmother.
-Police have also said that Ortiz supplied an AK-47 rifle used by another man in a shooting the next day that killed 2-year-old Nikolette Rivera in Kensington.
+Police have also said that Ortiz supplied an assault rifle used by another man in a shooting the next day that killed 2-year-old Nikolette Rivera in Kensington.

 Given Ortiz’s arrest in Yazeem’s shooting, and the fact that he spent 10 years in state prison on two illegal-gun-possession cases as an adult, Common Pleas Court Judge Zachary Shaffer on Friday granted a motion by Assistant District Attorney Jeff Hojnowski to revoke bail in a July gun-possession case in which Ortiz faces trial.